Atul-0677/Customer_Churn_Prediction/README.md

-****  **Customer Churn Prediction & Retention**:
+  **Customer Churn Prediction & Retention**:

+Customer churn is a critical metric for businesses, indicating the rate at which customers stop using a service or product.
+Predicting churn allows companies to take proactive measures to retain valuable customers, optimize marketing strategies, and improve customer satisfaction.

-This project analyzes customer churn using Python and machine learning, leveraging data analysis techniques to uncover insights and improve customer retention strategies.
+This project focuses on customer churn prediction and retention analysis using Python and machine learning, leveraging advanced data analysis techniques to extract meaningful insights and develop effective retention strategies.
+By analyzing historical customer behavior, identifying key churn indicators, and implementing predictive models, businesses can reduce churn rates and enhance long-term customer engagement.

+**Project Components**:

 Dataset: customer_data.csv
 Notebook: customer-churn-prediction-retention.ipynb
 Visualization: churn1.twbx (Tableau)